quay/claircore/docs/getting_started/libindex_usage.md

 The constructing code should provide a valid ctx tied to some lifetime.

 ### Indexing
-Indexing is the process of submitting a container to LibIndex, fetching the container's layers, indexing their contents, and coalescing a final Index Report.
+Indexing is the process of submitting a manifest to LibIndex, fetching the manifest's layers, indexing their contents, and coalescing a final Index Report.

 Coalescing is the act of computing a final set of contents (packages, distributions, repos) from a set of layers.
-Since layers maybe shared between many containers the final contents of an image must be computed.
+Since layers maybe shared between many manifests, the final contents of a manifest must be computed.

 To perform an Index you must provide a claircore.Manifest data struture to the Index method.
-The Manifest data structure describes the image's layers and where they can be fetched from.
+The Manifest data structure describes an image manifest's layers and where they can be fetched from.

 ```go
 m := claircore.Manifest{